 Andrew is an all-round sports enthusiast who enjoys a number of different community based sports activities giving everything he has to the quest for good sportsmanship.
 He has shown dedication in and passion in taking part in a number of activities’ such swimming and boccia for which he has recently become a member of the Green Bank Giants and a volunteer session leader at The Brain Charity.

 Terry is an unassuming gentlemen with an amazing past.
-He is a real sports talent with many great achievements under his belt including being a cross country runner, an award winning 5-a-side football champ and has competed nationally and internally becoming a bronze, silver and gold medal Paralympic winner for both high jump and javelin categories.
+He is a real sports talent with many great achievements under his belt including being a cross country runner, an award winning 5-a-side football champ and has competed nationally and internationally becoming a bronze, silver and gold medal Paralympic winner for both high jump and javelin categories.

 The Community Organisation Award recognises groups which have made an outstanding contribution to their local community.
 Our shortlist includes two very special organisations which have worked hard to improve the lives of people with disabilities and strive every day to make the world a better place for them.